BryanKeating/Auto_Insurance_Fraud_Project/README.md

 ---
 Technical Lead - Bryan Keating

-Readme and Presentation Lead - John Bruemmer
+Readme and Presentation - John Bruemmer

 ## Overview
 According to Verisk Analytics, auto insurance fraud is a $29 billion problem in the United States; the FBI beleives this number may be closer to $40 billion.
 Still, others estimate that insurance fraud costs Americans up to $80 billion each year.